 This is Brittany.
 Stretching out into the Atlantic in northwestern France, Brittany, or Breizh, is one of the six Celtic nations, where Celtic languages continue to be spoken.
 Its distinct cultural heritage dates back to the early medieval era.
 We have visited our beloved France before: strolled the cobblestone streets of Paris, rode bicycles through vineyards of Chardonnay and Syrah, basked in the sun of the French Riviera.
 This is a different France, earthy and untamed.

 Here I stand, on the southern shores of Brittany, on the Gulf of Morbihan, in a town called Carnac, known for its Neolithic menhir, or standing stones.
 There are thousands of stones, dating back thousands of years.
-Some in long rows, some stacked to form tombs and burial chambers, and others just standing alone, towering, keeping solemn wdscf7070atch, marking time as centuries go by.
+Some in long rows, some stacked to form tombs and burial chambers, and others just standing alone, towering, keeping solemn watch, marking time as centuries go by.

 The Ménec alignments are eleven rows of stones standing in a grassy field, and that’s where my husband and I wander on this misty morning.
 At the western end of the field, the stones rise up way above our heads.
 My husband pretends to hold up a large stone that is tilted toward the ground and I laugh.
 As we walk along the rows, the stones get smaller and smaller, as if sinking into the soft soil below.
 At the eastern end, they are barely two feet high.